vinay2047/project_arogya/README.md

-# JIVIKA - AI-Driven Medical History Tracker and Knowledge Graph Visualizer
+# Arogya - AI-Driven Medical History Tracker and Knowledge Graph Visualizer

 Built in 36 hours at Hack36 by **Meteor Manipulator**

-**JIVIKA** is a healthcare intelligence platform that transforms uploaded prescriptions into structured medical knowledge graphs, providing patients and doctors with deeper, connected insights into healthcare data.
+**Arogya** is a healthcare intelligence platform that transforms uploaded prescriptions into structured medical knowledge graphs, providing patients and doctors with deeper, connected insights into healthcare data.

 It bridges the gap between fragmented medical records and meaningful, AI-driven understanding — creating a unified health ecosystem powered by data, privacy, and intelligence.